 Are Accelerated Nursing Programs Worth It?

-1. Nursing Professionals Are in High Demand
+1. Nursing Professionals Are Critical

 For advanced practice registered nurses (APRNs), a career that requires a graduate degree, the job growth rate is even higher.
-The U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for nurse anesthetists, nurse midwives and nurse practitioners to increase by about 45% from 2020 to 2030 — about as fast as the average for all professions — accounting for an estimated increase of 121,400 jobs in the field.3
+The U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for nurse anesthetists, nurse midwives and nurse practitioners to increase by about 45% from 2020 to 2030 — about as fast as the average for all professions — accounting for an estimated increase of 121,400 jobs in the field.4

 2. Nurses Make a Positive Difference in Their Communities